 On this page

 Superannuation, self-managed superannuation funds (SMSFs) and individuals’ investment funds are increasingly being targeted by scammers.
-This is due not only to the sheer amount of money available, but advancements in technology which are enabling fraudsters to steal people’s identities and savings.
+This is due not only to the sheer amount of money available in super, but advancements in technology enabling fraudsters to steal people’s identities and savings.

 The growing cost of scams